Hamiltonian Monte Carlo with Asymmetrical Momentum Distributions: Introduction

-Hamiltonian Monte Carlo (HMC) belongs to the wider class of Markov Chain Monte Carlo (MCMC) algorithms ~\citep{hastings70,gelfand90} that approximate the difficult-to-compute density of a target probability measure by running a Markov chain whose invariant measure coincides with the target distribution.
-Let $\distribution(q)$ denote the target density of interest.
-Define its support to be on a metric space $(\bbQ,\distance)$, where we will assume $\bbQ$ is, typically, a Euclidean space ${\mathbb R}^m$ for some positive integer $m$ and $\distance$ is a metric in $\bbQ$.
+Hamiltonian Monte Carlo (HMC) belongs to the wider class of Markov Chain Monte Carlo (MCMC) algorithms~\cite{hastings70,gelfand90} that approximate the difficult-to-compute density of a target probability measure by running a Markov chain whose invariant measure coincides with the target distribution.
+Let $\distribution(q)$ denote the target density of interest and support of $\distribution(q)$ is on a metric space $(\bbQ,\distance)$ with $\distance$ being a metric in $\bbQ$.